uvarc/rc-learning/content/notes/git-intro/index.md

 To begin with we'll log into [github.com](https://github.com/)

-If you haven't already created an account, make sure you follow the steps to do so.
+If you haven't already created an account, make sure you follow the steps create one.

 **2. Click the `+` icon and select "New repository"**